Severe WeatherPage address: http://mnsu7700france.info.mnsu.edu/security/emergencies/severe/

 - Tornado warning signal (3-5 minutes steady blast on Civil Defense Siren), also alert will be disseminated to University Security from National Severe Weather System.

-Sirens are tested on the first Wednesday of each month at 1 p.m.
+- Note: Sirens are tested first Wednesday of each month at 1 p.m.

-- Tornado warning announcement will be broadcast via the University Public Address System.
+- Tornado warning announcement will be broadcast to the University Emergency Public Address System.

-This is tested on the first Wednesday of each month as well.
+- Note: This is tested on the first Wednesday of each month.

 - Evacuate to the shelter areas – don’t be sightseers!

-- Lock your areas when evacuating to prevent possible thefts, take along personal valuables.
+- Lock your areas when evacuating to prevent thefts.
+Take your personal valuables.